spalter/sc2k-lib/README.md

 Simple project to read and convert SimCity 2000 files written in Rust.

 ## Disclaimer
-This is a unofficial project and not related to Maxis or SimCity 2000.
+This is an unofficial project not related to Maxis or SimCity 2000.
 The source code can be found [here](https://github.com/spalter/sc2k-lib).
-The information in this file does not originate from Maxis, any employee of Maxis, or any signatory of a non-disclosure agreement with Maxis, and neither I nor (I presume) Maxis make any claims as to its accuracy or usability for any purpose.
+The information in this file does not originate from Maxis, any Maxis employee, or any signatory of a non-disclosure agreement with Maxis, and neither make any claims as to its accuracy or usability for any purpose.

 ## Usage

 ### Debug information
 This will output the debug information in the console.
-City name, a few stats, but no tile information.
+The city name and a few stats, but no tile information.
 ```bash
 ./sc2k-lib -d [.SC2]
 ```